ARCT-TECH/Didjadoo/README.md

 6. Created a seed for task to populate the database with the initial required data.

 7. Created methods and RSPEC testing for Users and Tasks

+8. Created pages and Jest Testing for Header, Footer, Navigation and AboutUs

+9.